cajhin/capsicain/README.md

 ## Features

+- Like a hardware programmable keyboard, Capsicain can mess with key strokes before anyone else does.

 - Can remap EVERY key that is sent out by the keyboard.

 - Almost everything is configurable via .ini file